Married Filing Separately with Student Loans

 Money issues are the second most common reason for divorce.
-What most married couples do not realize is they could have over 126 loan repayment combinations to sort through.
-As an example, a married couple could see hundreds of dollars a month in payment differences based on their tax filing status and student loan debt structure decisions.
+Most married couples do not realize they could have over 126 loan repayment combinations to sort through.
+For example, a married couple could save hundreds of dollars monthly in payment differences based on their tax filing status and student loan debt structure decisions.

 Yes, I did say 126 different combinations!